D0D0KU/yt-pld/README.md

 `email` - your email to log in to your google account, to which your YouTube channel is linked to\
 `password` - password for the google account to which your YouTube channel is linked\
 `channel_name` - name of the channel you want to upload video to\

+The `upload_multiple_videos` function will return unuploaded videos if an error occurs during upload.
+You can make this fault tolerant by handling it in the following way:

+    response = True
+    while response:
+        response = upload_multiple_videos(video_list=video_list, login_data=login_data)

+You can also limit the number of repeated downloads by setting a counter:

+    response = True
+    counter = 3
+    while response and counter:
+        response = upload_multiple_videos(video_list=video_list, login_data=login_data)
+        counter -= 1